Bostanabad-Research-Group/GP-for-TO/README.md

 Once these steps are completed, your environment will be ready to use.

 ## Usage
-Once you have downloaded the code from this GitHub repository and installed the required packages, you’re ready to get started.
-The primary script, main_TO.py, located in the notebook folder, demonstrates the application of our technique to the topology optimization problems detailed in the paper.
+After downloading the code from this GitHub repository and installing the required packages, you’re all set to get started.
+The primary script, `main_TO.py`, located in the `notebook` folder, provides a comprehensive demonstration of applying the proposed technique to the topology optimization problems discussed in the paper.

 ## Citing Us